getify/monio/README.md

     To use an Import-Map, include an inline `<script type="importmap">..</script>` block in each HTML page of your site, with the Import-Map JSON contents inside the block.

-    If you'd like to use **Monio** ESM-format in the browser with the same friendly `import` names that are available for Node `import` / `require`, and if Import-Maps [are supported](https://caniuse.com/import-maps) in your target browser environment, you can start with the contents of the provided `dist/esm/import-map-template.json` file
+    If you'd like to use **Monio** ESM-format in the browser with the same friendly `import` names that are available for Node `import` / `require`, and if Import-Maps [are supported](https://caniuse.com/import-maps) in your target browser environment, you can start with the contents of the provided `dist/esm/import-map-template.json` file:

     ```html
     <!-- your HTML page -->